What is Avian Influenza H5N1?

 - Songbirds are much less susceptible to HPAI and are not thought to play a significant role in spreading this virus.
 The Cornell Lab of Ornithology is not recommending removal of bird feeders at this point.

 - The risk to the public is low and human infections are rare.
-Only one case of HPAI has ever been detected or recorded in the USA, in a person involved in domestic poultry operations.
-The person was mildly ill and has recovered.
+Only one case of domestically acquired H5N1 has ever been recorded in Canada, in February of 2024.

 - The Government of Alberta is actively testing for H5N1 on dead birds and in bird surveys of species that are most likely to show signs of the disease: waterfowl, shorebirds, and birds of prey.